There are few things in life which are guaranteed to make us mad in the way that speeding tickets, traffic jams and accidents tend to do.

 The other issue you might come across is that of new locations which aren’t saved yet.
 As more and more people across North America use it this should become less common, as they all add on the details of any new control points they come across.
 However, if you drive around a lot then you might find that you occasionally need to add some new details to the database as you do so.

 If you like the sound of this app then you can try it out on a trial basis for 30 days without any cost.
 Careful drivers are likely to want to take out the full package once they see how useful it is and there are a few different options for doing so.
-The best approach for a long term user would be to pay $99.99 for lifetime access to the database, although this is currently noted as an introductory offer which not be around forever.
-Other than that, you could pay for a year’s worth of the service at $39.99 or use it on a monthly basis for $9.99 each month.
+The best approach for a long term user would be to pay $44 for lifetime access to the database, although this is currently noted as an introductory offer which not be around forever.
+Other than that, you could pay for a year’s worth of the service or use it on a monthly basis as well.

 The PhantomALERT app performs well and what you would expect from this sort of service.
 The fact that this is the world’s biggest verifiable database of speed traps, red lights and other possible hazards means that it is a good choice to make for anyone who wants to stay on the right side of the law.
 Whether you are frequently landed with tickets and fines, this could be one of the better purchases you make for both your wallet and your personal safety.